-The power sector accounts for about 25% of total global GHG emissions, and global demand for electricity is projected to grow.
-In IEA's Net Zero scenario, "total electricity generation increases over two-and-a-half times between today and 2050."
+The power sector accounts for about 25 percent of total global greenhouse gas emissions, and global demand for electricity is projected to grow.59 In IEA's Net Zero scenario, "total electricity generation increases over two-and-a-half times between today and 2050."60

 This sector is important in its own right but is also seen as a pathway to the decarbonization of other sectors, from transportation to industry and buildings.
 Two key solutions to decarbonize this sector are renewables and energy storage.
-While this section largely focuses on policies and actors relevant to front-of-meter renewables and energy storage, behind-the-meter applications are also critical to grid decarbonization.
+While this section largely focuses on policies and actors relevant to front-of-meter renewables and energy storage, behind-themeter applications are also critical to grid decarbonization.
 High penetration levels of renewable energy and energy storage must be paired with reduced and flexible electricity demand.
 Some demand-side/behind-the-meter solutions are incorporated into this section, as well as throughout other sections.
 Solutions also include important complementary efforts such as grid modernization and the expansion of transmission and distribution infrastructure.

-Under IEA's Net Zero scenario, electricity sector emissions fall from 13.50 GtCO2 in 2020 to 5.82 in 2030 and -0.37 in 2050.
-Under the stated policies scenario, emissions from this sector remain at 13.50 GtCO2 in 2050.
+Under IEA's net-zero scenario, electricity sector emissions fall from 13.50 Gt of carbon dioxide in 2020 to 5.82 in 2030 and -0.37 in 2050.
+Under the stated policies scenario, emissions from this sector remain at 13.50 Gt of carbon dioxide in 2050.

 Emission reductions on this scale would require a substantial increase in investment in the near-term.
-To decarbonize the sector, annual investment in electricity generation would need to increase from ~USD 0.5 trillion over the past five years to a peak of USD 1.6 trillion in 2030, then decline by one-third by 2050.
+To decarbonize the sector, annual investment in electricity generation would need to increase from ~USD 0.5 trillion over the past five years to a peak of USD 1.6 trillion in 2030, then decline by one-third by 2050.61